 “There’s so many different organizations, there’s so many different places to get involved with in a lot of different neighborhoods, so it’s a very exciting time to be in.
 And it’s suitable because we’re transitioning to peak oil time, so people need to start thinking about their food systems more and try to start supplementing their diets or their communities’ diets more, both for savings and for the environmental impact of it.
 People get to thinking ‘I want to grow all my food for the whole year!’ and maybe that’s not really possible but I think supplementation is the better angle, just adding it in, and that will evolve, and grow, and expand.”

-Get involved through volunteer, get informed through a workshop, or simply get your greens from this student-run gem of an organization!
+Get involved through volunteering, get informed through a workshop, or simply get your greens from this student-run gem of an organization!

 The People’s Potato